lbuk/brownfieldgrids/README.md

 # brownfieldgrids

 ## Overview
-An R package for creating grid maps of brownfield land in London.
+An R package for creating grid maps of brownfield land in London using a range of urban data sources.

 ## Installation
 ```